Mounjaro side effects guide and how to manage them

 Diarrhoea

 Diarrhoea is another common side effect of Mounjaro, reported by approximately 16% of users during clinical trials.
-This is due to the impact of Tirzepatide on gastrointestinal motility (the movement of food through the digestive tract) and digestion.
-While not everyone experiences diarrhoea, it can occur, especially during the initial weeks of treatment as your body is adjusting.
+This is due to the impact of tirzepatide on gastrointestinal motility (the movement of food through the digestive tract) and digestion.
+While not everyone experiences diarrhoea, it can occur, particularly during the initial weeks of treatment as your body adjusts.

 Vomiting

-Vomiting is a reported side effect of Mounjaro, although it’s less common than nausea, with approximately 9% of users reporting their experience.
-It is typically associated with higher doses or rapid dose escalation and may accompany nausea in some cases.
-Eating smaller meals throughout the day and avoiding greasy, fried foods can help to keep nausea and vomiting at bay.
+Vomiting is a reported side effect of Mounjaro, although it’s less common than nausea, with approximately 9% of users reported sickness during treatment.
+It’s typically associated with higher doses or rapid dose escalation and may accompany nausea in some cases.
+Eating smaller meals throughout the day and avoiding greasy, fried foods can help keep nausea and vomiting at bay.

 Constipation

-Constipation can occur as a side effect of Mounjaro, although it is less common than diarrhoea, with approximately 2.4% of users reporting their experience.
-Constipation can occur as a result of delayed gastric emptying caused by the medication.
-Increasing your fibre intake alongside getting enough fluid (2-3 litres per day) helps reduce constipation.
+Constipation is another side effect of Mounjaro, reported in around 5–10% of patients (depending on dose), although it’sless common than diarrhoea.
+Constipation can occur because of delayed gastric emptying caused by the medication.
+Increasing your fibre intake alongside getting enough fluid (2-3 litres per day) helps reduce this symptom.

 Stomach pain

-Most gastrointestinal side effects, including nausea, diarrhoea, and reduced appetite, tend to decrease over time as the body adjusts to the medication.
-If these symptoms persist or are severe, speak to a member of our clinical team who can advise on symptom management and dose adjustment.
+Most gastrointestinal side effects like nausea, diarrhoea, and reduced appetite, tend to decrease over time as the body adjusts to the medication.
+If these symptoms persist or get worse, speak to a member of our clinical team who’ll help you manage symptoms or adjust your dose..

 Pancreatitis

 Pancreatitis is a possible side effect of Mounjaro.
 However, this risk is generally considered rare.
 Mounjaro may increase enzyme activity in the pancreas, which could, in very rare cases, lead to inflammation.
-Also, if you have gallstones, Mounjaro can also slightly increase your risk of developing gallstone-related issues such as gallstone Pancreatitis.
-If you're using Mounjaro and develop signs of pancreatitis, such as severe abdominal pain (especially radiating to the back), nausea, vomiting, or fever, it’s critical to seek medical attention immediately.
+Also, if you have gallstones, Mounjaro can also slightly increase your risk of developing gallstone-related issues such as gallstone pancreatitis.
+If you're using Mounjaro and develop signs of pancreatitis, such as severe abdominal pain (especially radiating to the back), nausea, vomiting, or a fever, you must seek medical attention immediately.

 Muscle loss